 Bile salts are a component of bile derived from the chemical modification of cholesterol.
 It is manufactured and secreted from liver cells.
-Bile salts enable bile to mix fats with water, electrolytes and other organic molecules present in the bile.
-Its primary role is to break down fats to prevent its crystallization and the formation of gallstones.
-It means that bile salts naturally exist within our body.
+Bile salts enable bile to mix fats with water, electrolytes, and other organic molecules present in the bile.
+Its primary role is to break down fats to prevent their crystallization and the formation of gallstones.
+It means that bile salts naturally exist within our bodies.
 The ones being sold are solely to supplement what we already generate internally.
 Why and when do we need to augment our natural supply, we will know in a bit.

-When researching about it, I noticed that most open source literature available on the topic use the terms bile salts and bile acids interchangeably.
+When researching about it, I noticed that most open-source literature available on the topic uses the terms bile salts and bile acids interchangeably.
 To some extent, this is correct.
 So when you hear or read about bile acids, consider that it might be bile salt that is being discussed.
-Both bile acid and bile salt are cholesterol derivatives made in the liver, stored in the gallbladder and reabsorbed in the small intestine.
-Technically however, they still have different structural and biological characteristics.
+Both bile acid and bile salt are cholesterol derivatives made in the liver, stored in the gallbladder, and reabsorbed in the small intestine.
+Technically, however, they still have different structural and biological characteristics.
 Bile acids are the product of cholesterol emulsification and utilization.
 Bile salt, on the other hand, is the collective term for conjugated bile acids and bile alcohol sulfates.
 When bile acid combines with glycine or taurine, bile salt is formed.

 Who Needs Bile Salts?

 Everyone.
-Bile salts are crucial in the solubilisation of cholesterol, lipids, some vitamins and other nutrients so it can be effectively delivered to the liver.
-However, supplementation is highly recommended for those with digestive issues, liver concerns and gallbladder problems (especially after the gallbladder has been removed).
-What do bile salts do that makes them so indispensible?
+Bile salts are crucial in the solubilization of cholesterol, lipids, some vitamins, and other nutrients so they can be effectively delivered to the liver.
+However, supplementation is highly recommended for those with digestive issues, liver concerns, and gallbladder problems (especially after the gallbladder has been removed).
+What do bile salts do that makes them so indispensable?

 Bile Salt Functions